 Dr. Jessie Voigts interviews Gary

-Zuercher regarding his new photography book, "The
+Zuercher about his new photography book, "The

 Glow of Paris: The Bridges of Paris at Night."

 archbishop.
 The bridge connects the left bank of the

 river with Notre Dame on the island named Île de la

 seen some of them, while others hide away from us, and slowly

 unfurl (if we’re lucky).
 However, one thing about Paris